cosmix/broom/README.md

 - Clean up old Electron apps cache
 - Remove old Virtualbox disk images
 - Use `fd` for faster file searching when available, with fallback to `find`

+Broom asks you for confirmation whenever it's about to perform a potentially destructive operation.
+You can choose to include or exclude specific 'cleaners' based on your requirements.
+At the end of a brooming session you will be presented with a summary of the cleanup operations performed, and their characteristics.

 ## Usage